swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 We could opt for for a more explicitly spelled out literal syntax such as `#regex(...)`.
 This is a more heavyweight option, similar to `#selector(...)`.
 As such, it may be considered syntactically noisy as e.g a function argument `str.match(#regex([abc]+))` vs `str.match(/[abc]+/)`.

-Such a syntax would require the containing regex to correctly balance capture group parentheses, otherwise the rest of the line might be incorrectly considered a regex.
+Such a syntax would require the containing regex to correctly balance parentheses for groups, otherwise the rest of the line might be incorrectly considered a regex.
 This could place additional cognitive burden on the user, and may lead to an awkward typing experience.
 For example, if the user is editing a previously written regex, the syntax highlighting for the rest of the line may change, and unhelpful spurious errors may be reported.
 With a different delimiter, the compiler would be able to detect and better diagnose unbalanced parentheses in the regex.

 We could avoid the parenthesis balancing issue by requiring an additional internal delimiter such as `#regex(/.../)`.
 However it is even more heavyweight, and it may be unclear that `/` is part of the delimiter rather than part of the literal.
 Alternatively, we could replace the internal delimiter with another character such as ```#regex`...` ```, `#regex{...}`, or `#regex/.../`.
 However those would be inconsistent with the existing `#literal(...)` syntax and the first two would overload the existing meanings for the ``` `` ``` and `{}` delimiters.